-- Able to apply the concepts of Electronics, Communication, Signal processing and VLSI in the design and implementation of application oriented engineering systems. - 2.
-Able to solve the complex engineering problems using state-of-the-art hardware and software tools, along with analytical and managerial skills to arrive at appropriate solutions.
+- Apply the concepts of Electronics, Communication, Signal processing and VLSI in the design and implementation of application oriented engineering systems. - 2.
+Apply tools and techniques in artificial intelligence, cloud computing, and IoT to solve problems related to electronics and communication engineering. - 3.
+Solve complex engineering problems using state-of-the-art hardware and software tools, along with analytical and managerial skills to arrive appropriate solutions.